Aditya-402/Insurance-OCR/README.md

 3.  **Upload a PDF** file using the file uploader.

-4. The app will process the PDF, extract text, query Gemini for structured data based on `questions.txt`, display the results in a table, and provide a button to download the data as a CSV.
+4. The app will process the PDF, extract text, query Gemini for structured data based on `questions.txt`, display the results in a filterable table, and provide a button to download the data as a CSV.

+## Security Note
+- **Never commit your `.env` file** to version control.
+It should be listed in `.gitignore` by default.
+Use `.env.example` for reference.

 ## Files